johnvining/dayonealfred/README.md

 ## Day One Alfred Tools

 [Here](http://www.alfredforum.com/topic/1436-day-one-tools-logging-and-logging-from-safari/) is my post about this workflow of the Alfred forum.
 You can request features there.
+If you have any questions or comments, I'd love to hear them there or by email at <johnvining@gmail.com>.

 ### What it needs